Papersy/story-graph-unity/README.md

 # story-graph-unity
 Unity version 2021.3.6f1

-For this project, you must install and run another project: https://github.com/iwonagg/StoryGraph
+For this project, you must install and run another StoryGraph repo(private), instruction: https://github.com/iwonagg/StoryGraph

 If you don't have Unity, follow instruction to download & install it